Tamil Makkal Viduthalai Pulikal

+Following its entrance to democratic politics, the party aligned with the ruling United People's Freedom Alliance (UPFA).
+In 2020, it would align with the Sri Lanka Podujana Peramuna (SLPP) and manage to win a seat parliament for the first time, with Pillayan winning the most preferential votes in Batticaloa while the party would come in second place in the district.
+In the 2024 presidential elections, Pillayan pledged to support then-incumbent president Ranil Wickremesinghe in his bid for reelection.
+The TMVP failed to win any seats in the 2024 general election.

 History

 The break-up between the LTTE and the Batticaloa-based Karuna group occurred in March 2004.
-Karuna and others felt that Prabhakaran had become a dictator of a state that used Northern Tamils to oppress the Eastern Tamils and that Eastern Tamils were not given due recognition for "laying down their lives in disproportionate numbers for the northern leadership".
+Karuna and others felt that LTTE leader Vellupillai Prabhakaran had become a dictator of a state that used Northern Tamils to oppress the Eastern Tamils and that Eastern Tamils were not given due recognition for "laying down their lives in disproportionate numbers for the northern leadership".
 Together with Indian-based Eelam National Democratic Liberation Front, TVMP has formed Tamileela Iykkiya Viduthalai Munnani as a united front.
 The purported aim and the motive of the party are to safeguard the rights of Tamils within the Eastern Province.

 The president of TMVP was Kumaraswamy Nandagopan until he was assassinated in November 2008 and the general secretary G.E.
 Gnanarajah.
 The third in command is Mangalan Master.

 Since its formation, the group worked with the Sri Lankan Army to combat the Tamil Tigers.
 They have been accused of using children to combat the LTTE and have allegedly committed human rights violations in the East of the island.
 The TMVP, in conjunction with the Government of Sri Lanka on December 1, 2008 signed an action plan stating that they would cease the recruitment of child soldiers and that they would also release from combat all child soldiers.